The text, audio, and images shown through video give students the opportunity to process information in their own way and on their own time.

 - EdPuzzle: integrate quiz and checkpoint features with video files

-- Arc Media: interactive video tool compatible with the Canvas LMS
+- Canvas Studio: interactive video tool compatible with the Canvas LMS

 An instructor teaching a mythology course online wanted her students to understand the historical context of several myths and legends.
 In addition to requiring students to read a textbook chapter related to the material, the instructor found a multimedia tool—Knightlab.
 She built an interactive timeline for her students to explore that included videos, podcasts, and music.